Approach and Action Principles

 Business Risk Management

-Regarding management and business risks associated with our Group’s growth and business strategies, we have a mechanism to address critical Group-wide risks, deemed particularly important for the achievement of not only initiatives such as management meetings, various committee meetings, medium-term plans, budgets, settlements and monthly activities, but also for the achievement of strategic goals (3-Year Business Plan).
+Among the management and business risks associated with execution of the Group’s growth and business strategies, we have a mechanism to define critical Group-wide risks, which are particularly like to affect the achievement of our strategic goals (3-Year Business Plan), and address them.
 The critical Group-wide risks are discussed in management meetings attended by executive officers, including the president, and deliberated by the Board of Directors.
-Response policies are established, and each department’s initiatives are monitored and promoted through the Risk Management Working Group.
+To address the critical Groupwide risks, we establish response policies, designate the responsible department, and take action.
+The Risk Management Working Group monitors the status of actions to address critical Group-wide risks.

 Operational Risk Management